jjloomis/adobe-premiere-basic-video-editing/adding-media-from-a-video-camera.md

 * To copy video files from a Canon XA10 to your project folder, see Copying Video Files from a Canon XA10 to Your Project Folder.
-* To copy video files from a Sony to your project folder, see Copying Video Files from a Sony to Your Project Folde
+* To copy video files from a Sony to your project folder, see Copying Video Files from a Sony to Your Project Folder.

-1.